-State Commission program funds increased from \$0.9 million in FY 2019-20 to \$2.5 million in FY 2020-21, an increase of \$1.6 million.
-This increase was primarily due to higher IMPACT and Hubs funds received from First 5 CA.
+State Commission program funds increased from \$2.5 million in FY 2020-21 to \$3.6 million in FY 2021-22, an increase of \$1.1 million.
+This increase was primarily due to several programs from First 5 CA including IMPACT and Hub funds, Dual Language Learner and Home Visiting Coordination Funds.